Construction Defect Litigation

 - Stained drywall at window sills and ceilings

-- Fractures or cracks along private streets, common area slabs or pavers
+- Cracks along streets, common area slabs or pavers

-- Frequent and excessive cracks at drywall (interior) or stucco (exterior)
+- Frequent and excessive cracks at drywall or stucco

 - Leaks or staining at or around common area planters

-- Staining or discoloration below decks and at entry landings
+- Staining or discoloration below patio decks and at entry landings

-- Excessive cracking at tile flooring, garage slabs or patio areas
+- Excessive cracking at interior tile flooring, garage slabs or patio areas

-- Cracking or step cracking at perimeter block wall
+- Cracking or step cracking at perimeter block walls

 Some examples of construction defects may include: significant cracks in the slab and/or foundation; unevenness in floor slabs caused by abnormal soils movement; leaky roofs, windows, or doors; moisture problems due to improper drainage and/or waterproofing; faulty or corroded plumbing; doors and windows that bind and are difficult to open and close; and cabinets or counter tops that are separated from walls or ceilings.
 (This is not an all-inclusive list.)
 Any condition in your property that makes it unsuitable for its intended use may be considered a defect.
 (California Civil Code 896)